1.0 Introduction

 Figure 1: DSM with Keyfactor IIS Orchestrator Architecture

-The Keyfactor IIS orchestrator can remotely manage the certificates and their bindings that are bound to Internet Information Server (IIS) websites.
-An RSA key for the certificate can be generated and stored on Fortanix Data Security Manager throughout the certificate enrollment procedure from the Keyfactor command centre.
+The Keyfactor IIS orchestrator can remotely manage certificates and their bindings on Internet Information Server (IIS) websites.
+During the certificate enrollment process from the Keyfactor Command Portal, an RSA key for the certificate can be generated and stored in Fortanix DSM.

 2.1 Keyfactor IIS Orchestrator Workflow